mysrcs/hugooooo/content/blog/2019-09-12-Sourcehut-makes-BSD-software-better.md

 to the entire BSD ecosystem.
 Let's highlight a few great projects that take advantage of our BSD offerings.

-# Programming langauges: Janet, Nim, Zig
+# Programming languages: Janet, Nim, Zig

-Several programming langauges use Sourcehut to run BSD testing.
+Several programming languages use Sourcehut to run BSD testing.
 The [Janet](https://janet-lang.org/) language uses Sourcehut to test both [FreeBSD](https://builds.sr.ht/~bakpakin/janet/.freebsd.yaml) and [OpenBSD](https://builds.sr.ht/~bakpakin/janet/.openbsd.yaml), and fast - each